 Big aquariums on the other hand can take up much more space and even require a bit of terraforming or landscaping.

 How to Build a Small Fish Tank in Minecraft

-My favorite way of building a small tank is by using the wall of my home to hold in the Water.
-Remember you need an entire block to be free to place the Water and then you need additional space for the blocks that contain the Water.
+My favorite way of building a small tank is by using the walls of my home to hold in the water.
+Remember you need an entire block to be free to place the water and then you need additional space for the blocks that contain the water.

 This was something that used to cause me issues before whenever I wanted a rather small tank.

-So I always utilize the walls of my home and dig into them to place the Water.
-After that I simply decorate around however I feel fit.
+So I always utilize the walls of my home and dig into them to place the water.
+After that I simply decorate around it with furniture.

-When you are satisfied with your decorations and you feel like your tank is ready you can add your Fish.
-You can either put a Bucket of Water inside before the Fish and decorate with some Coral or Seagrass or you can add your Fish directly.
+When you are satisfied with your decorations and you feel like your tank is ready you can add your fish.

 How to Build a Large Aquarium in Minecraft